Exchain-Pte-Ltd/exchain-analytics-adapter/README.md

-# Exchain Analytic Adapter (Exchain IOID Module)
+# Exchain Analytics Adapter (Exchain IOID Module)

-Welcome to the **Exchain Analytic Adapter** repository!
+Welcome to the **Exchain Analytics Adapter** repository!
 This custom Prebid.js module provides a unique solution for enhancing tracking and analytics in programmatic advertising by appending a tamper-proof identifier to bid requests.
 It serves as both the **Exchain Impression Opportunity Identifier (IOID) Module** and the **Exchain Analytics Adapter**, offering a streamlined integration for publishers.

 ## Overview

-- **Module Name:** Exchain Impression Opportunity Identifier Module (Exchain IOID Module) / Exchain Analytic Adapter
+- **Module Name:** Exchain Impression Opportunity Identifier Module (Exchain IOID Module) / Exchain Analytics Adapter
 - **Module Type:** Analytics Adapter
 - **Maintainer:** [slonofanya@gmail.com](mailto:slonofanya@gmail.com)
 - **Purpose:** To generate an anonymous, unique, and tamper-proof identifier (UUID) appended to RTB ad requests, addressing challenges in bidstream bloat, sustainability, and wasted ad spend while enabling enhanced tracking and analytics.

 ## Description

 The Exchain IOID is an anonymous, unique, and tamper-proof identifier that is appended to RTB ad requests by publishers.
 This solution tackles programmatic ecosystem challenges by reducing bidstream bloat, improving sustainability, and minimizing wasted ad spend.
-The Exchain Analytic Adapter builds on this by automatically generating and appending a UUID to bid requests, leveraging secure cryptographic APIs for UUID generation, and integrating seamlessly with Prebid.js.
+The Exchain Analytics Adapter builds on this by automatically generating and appending a UUID to bid requests, leveraging secure cryptographic APIs for UUID generation, and integrating seamlessly with Prebid.js.

 ## Features